 Helpful, honest feedback is one of the most valuable things that we can give to our students.
 When it is geared towards the student’s individual performance, it highlights their unique strengths and areas for improvement.
 This makes a tremendous difference towards their success in their language learning journey.
 The feedback that is positive outlining the student’s strengths gives them the confidence to continue.
 The feedback that is direct gives them clear goals for improvement.
 Both of these together give the student and parents the perfect balance of constructive feedback to master their craft, their sport, or in this case their second language.

-We all want the student to succeed, and even though this feedback must be unique, it does not mean that we need to reinvent our format and style each time we write a report.
-There is a format that we can follow that will both enable the student and aid the parents as assistants in their learning.
+We all want the student to succeed, and even though this feedback must be unique, it does not mean that we need to reinvent our format and style each time we write a student progress report.
+There is a Feedback format that we can follow that will both enable the student and aid the parents as assistants in their learning.
 For each student and each lesson you teach, no matter what age, what strengths, or what lesson type, helpful feedback can follow the same format.